 place(CustomerOrder) cancel(CustomerOrderId)

-but maybe it is better to have
+but maybe it is

 place(BusinessInteraction) cancel(BusinessInteractionId)